Circaevum/circaevum-dao-phase-1/README.md

 - Serve as a flywheel for innovation and growth
 - Be visualized using Circaevum, naturally

+Circaevum is a 3D graphics engine for Time.
+A system to aggregate, index, visualize, and navigate TimeStamps across datasets.
+As the Solana Blockshin emphasizes the use of TimeStamps for its Proof of History (PoH) consensus mechanism, this is a fitting system to incorporate Circaevum as a DAO with respect to.
+The Circaevum DAO is a Realms' Community Token DAO on the Solana blockchain.
 ---

 ### Yin-Yang Characteristics
 **Yin**: Adaptive, darkness, source of emergence
 - Yin represents the individual.
-Their contributions are tracked, and can earn them 1 Yin token per quarter.
-Current requirements are being considered between 250 and 500 hours of work (20-40hrs/week), or comparative deliverable(s).
+Using a typical scrum model, story points are evaluated and attributed to development tasks, and 1 YIN token is awarded for each story point.
+750 story points (750 YIN tokens) are equivalent to 1 YANG token, and can be converted to YANG at any time as long as YANG eligibility permits.
+- YIN is the Community Token in Realms' Community Token DAO configuration.
 - This takes up half of a Yin Yang, with a small hole where Yin coagulates into a ball of Yang, which is independent of the other half of the Yin Yang, which also includes a hole

 **Yang**: Conservative, resistant to change, source of decay, full of light and density
 - Yang represents the company.
-The overall company is a ball of energy with inertia, and it needs to shed effectively 1 Yang token per quarter to offer incentive to Yin pool.
+The overall company is a ball of energy with inertia, and it needs to shed effectively 1 YANG token per quarter to offer incentive to the YIN pool.
+For the early core development, YANG will be shed initially from Adam's initial shares, and then once those balance with those disspersed, YANG will begin to shed from the YANG pool.
+- YANG is the Council Token in Realms' Community Token DAO configuration.
 - The hole in Yang is to represent the portion of Yang that is lost to make way for the proportional incoming Yang.

+**Taiji Point**:
+- The Taiji Point is the center of the Yin Yang, and represents the CEO.
+The Taiji Point is the only token that is immune to decay mechanics.

 ### Other Components